Exploring Refs in React

 You might have heard about Hooks.

-is the API built on top of Hooks.
-It is similar to createRef
+useRef is the API built on top of Hooks.
+It is similar to createRef.

 every-time the function is re-rendered.
 While in case of useRef it get